 Arch of Septimius Severus, Roman Forum, Rome, Italy

-While in the Roman Forum, make sure you check out the incredible well-preserved Arch of Septimius Severus.
-Constructed very early in the third century, the arch was built in honor of Emperor Septimius Severus’ victory against the Parthian Empire.
+While in the Roman Forum, check out the incredible, well-preserved Arch of Septimius Severus.
+Constructed very early in the third century, the arch was built to honor Emperor Septimius Severus’ victory against the Parthian Empire.

-After over 1,800 years, much of this incredible structure still stands to this day.
+After over 1,800 years, much of this incredible structure still stands today.
 Its three massive open archways invite tourists and visitors to walk through and admire the arch’s beauty.
 On an ancient Rome half-day guided tour, you can explore the forum.

 Temple of Caesar